Freddy García (infielder)

-Freddy Adrian Garcia Felix (born August 1, 1972) is a Dominican retired Major League Baseball infielder.
+Freddy Adrian Garcia Felix (born August 1, 1972) is a Dominican former Major League Baseball infielder.
 He played during four seasons at the major league level for the Pittsburgh Pirates and Atlanta Braves.
 He was signed by the Toronto Blue Jays as an amateur free agent in 1991.
 Garcia played his first professional season (in American baseball) with their Rookie league Medicine Hat Blue Jays in 1993, and his last season with the Boston Red Sox's Triple-A Pawtucket Red Sox in 2000.